PeerHerholz/Cog_Com_Neuro_ML_DL/lecture/overview.md

 #### How to get those credits?

+As this is a practical lab course/research internship intended to provide you with an introduction to the intersection of `neuroscience` & `machine learning` workflow via a mixture of guided and independent work, your assignments and tasks will be rather diverse and quite different from other modules.
+This is by all means intended and founded on the idea that this course should entail a holistic overview of the respective skills and research process beyond the classic "do this, do that, n=30, do a t-test, tell a story, publish or perish" nonsense.
+Instead, the goal is to enable you to critically perceive and evaluate research in this fascinating new field, its implementation and its outcomes, regarding both your own work and that of others.
+The assignments and tasks aim to reflect these aspects and will entail working on research projects, evaluating that of others, reading project-related and general research-related literature and more.
+The different parts and grading scheme are further outlined below.

 ##### Exams and Assignments

+In general, there will be two classes of assignments and tasks you need to work on in order to (successfully) pass this course: ungraded assessments and a graded report.
+The first will take place throughout the semester at various time points whereas the latter will entail one interactive research report after the last session.

+The ungraded assessments focus on different parts of the research workflow and your active engagement with them:

+- reading articles/materials for your project/that are assigned for class (individually or in groups)
+- present a research article (journal club) related to your project (individually)
+- conduct reviews of another participant's project and provide feedback (in groups)
+- prepare a scientific poster showcasing the results of your experiment (individually)
+- maintain a lab notebook with weekly updates (individually)
+- provide all resources in a FAIR manner (individually)

+The graded interactive research report aims to assess your ability to bring the different parts of the research workflow together:

+- create an interactive research report via a `jupyter notebook`/`jupyter book` in the style of a scientific paper summarizing your experiment (individually)

 <p align="center"><iframe src="https://giphy.com/embed/yFHkrrbfITemc" width="240" height="173" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><p align="center"><a href="https://giphy.com/gifs/exams-yFHkrrbfITemc">via GIPHY</a></p></p>

 ##### Late Homework & Extension Policy

-`Homework assignments` are due `5 days` after a given class. `Homework assignments` must be turned in on the due date in order to receive full credit. `Homework assignment` turned in less than 1 week late will be accepted but the score will be penalized by `10%`. `Homework assignments` later than 1 week will _not_ be accepted.
+If there are `Homework assignments` they will be due `5 days` after a given class. `Homework assignments` must be turned in on the due date in order to receive full credit. `Homework assignment` turned in less than 1 week late will be accepted but the score will be penalized by `10%`. `Homework assignments` later than 1 week will _not_ be accepted.

 Late `homework assignments` will also be accepted under _exceptional circumstances_ (e.g., medical or family emergency) and at the discretion of the instructor (e.g. exceptional denotes a rare event) with no penalty.
 This policy allowing for exceptional circumstances is definitely a right, but courtesy to be used when needed and not abused.
 Should you encounter such circumstances, simply email assignment to instructor and note "late submission due to exceptional circumstances".
 You do not need to provide any further justification or personally revealing information regarding the details.